dorostanian/sushi/README.md

 # Motivation

 The idea of building **Sushi** born in my mind while trying to build a software that contains lots of steps and conditions.
-In the beginning you start writing the definition of states and their conenctions but eventually it grows to an spaghetti, to overcome this issue I started The **Sushi** Project.
+In the beginning you start writing the definition of states and their conections but eventually it grows to an spaghetti, to overcome this issue I started The **Sushi** Project.
 Sushi helps us to write complicated flows in easy and expressive way.